-Following his very interesting post “Understanding Mobile 2.0” Rudy De Waele created a wiki space to start categorizing the so-called Mobile 2.0 companies and invites you to add your own information and keep it updated.
+Following his fascinating post “Understanding Mobile 2.0” Rudy De Waele created a wiki space to start categorizing the so-called Mobile 2.0 companies and invites you to add your information and keep it updated.

 The buzz around the iPhone is still humming!

-Krisse from All About Symbian joined the fun and picks the 'best post of the week' title with 'why $50 phones are revolutionary while $500 ones aren't'; and here's a quote I really liked:
+Krisse from All About Symbian joined the fun and picked the 'best post of the week' title with 'why $50 phones are revolutionary while $500 ones aren't'; and here's a quote I liked: